bvibber/hdrfix/readme.md

 Definitely/short-term:
 * check transform performance
-* use Vec3A for speed if it helps
+* use Vec3A or Vec4 for speed if it helps
 * auto-output-filename feature to make it easier to use on live folders
 * [IN PROGRESS] add JPEG XR input (should reduce banding in sky vs using the PNGs)
 * add JPEG output